pelmers/code-couplet/README.md

 ## Usage

-CommentPin itself is a Node program which reads a stored description of code-comment relationships and verifies the codebase against these relationships.
+Code Couplet itself is a Node program which reads a stored description of code-comment relationships and verifies the codebase against these relationships.
-These are stored in a `.pinned-comments` folder in the root of your repository.
+These are stored in a `.code-couplet` folder in the root of your repository.
 _Commit this folder into version control._

-Currently CommentPin is provided through a [VS Code extension](TODO-link).
+Currently Code Couplet is a [VS Code extension](TODO-link).
-In the future I expect to extend the tool to be accessible on the command line, as a Git pre-commit hook, and as a continuous integration job.

 ### VS Code

-The VS Code extension for CommentPin provides a quick way to link comments with code.
+The VS Code extension for Code Couplet provides a quick way to link comments with code.
 TODO: screencast

 It also verifies existing connections and provides diagnostic errors.